Chapter 1:

 But that was a long time ago.

-Ryoma hadn’t heard of his mother since he started middle school.
+Ryoma hadn’t heard from his mother since he started middle school.

 “Yeah, I understand.
 I don’t think I can ever see myself getting married.”

-“That makes two of us,” his aunt Satsuki scoffed.
-“But anyway, what I’m trying to say about all this sad energy stuff is that people come to the city with their hopes and dreams.
+“That makes two of us,” Satsuki scoffed.
+“But anyway, what I’m trying to say about all this negative energy stuff is that people come to the city with their hopes and dreams.
 But not everyone achieves it.
 So the sadness of that reality lingers in the area, which sucks because it’s not only bad for your spiritual energy, but for your skin as well.”

 Satsuki dabbed at her perfectly smooth cheeks.
 Breaking out was the last thing Ryoma would ever expect his aunt to worry about.
 He never saw his aunt with a pimple in his life.